sparcopen/Open-Action-Kit/CONTRIBUTING.md

 :cat::tada: First off, thanks for taking the time to contribute!
 The Open Action Kit is a community driven project and we want to know about your experience, ideas for advancing openness, and the resources you're using in your work!:fireworks:

 The following is a set of guidelines for contributing to the Open Action Kit.
-These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request or issue.
+These are guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a issue or pull request.

 ## Table Of Contents